Currently Browsing:Benson Henry Institute for Mind Body Medicine

 What causes phobias?

-What are the 3 primary types of phobias?
+What are the main types of phobias?

 What is specific phobia?

-Examples may include a fear of the following:
+Examples may include a fear of:

 What are the characteristics of specific phobia?